 Technology has allowed for a more sedentary lifestyle.
 This has forced advantageous adaptations to facilitate this sedentary lifestyle.
-We are then very efficient at sitting at a desk, but then do not perform as well when we enter “Weekend Warrior” mode.
+We are then very efficient at sitting at a desk, but then do not perform as well when we enter the “Weekend Warrior” mode.

 Because of the increased tone and neurological sensitivity to these muscles, they are much more active in inspiration at rest.
-If our secondary respiration muscles become dominate (because of adaptation) we do not have to rely on our primary inspiration muscles to handle its full load.
+If our secondary respiration muscles become dominant (because of adaptation) we do not have to rely on our primary inspiration muscles to handle its full load.
 This means less contraction of the diaphragm and intercostals.
 If we cannot get into full contraction of our diaphragm, we cannot create the necessary intra-abdominal pressure to stabilize our core.
-Let’s talk about what a stable core means:

 Ideal stabilization of your core should look more like the inflation of a balloon within your stomach.
-Rectus abdominis (our six pack muscles) and erectors (big muscles on either side of the spine running all the way up) on the other hand, only stabilizes us in the sagittal plane of motion, or front to back.
+Rectus abdominis (our six-pack muscles) and erectors (big muscles on either side of the spine running all the way up).
+On the other hand, only stabilize us in the sagittal plane of motion, or front to back.
 If this compensation resides, we are then at a loss of stabilization in rotation, lateral flexion, and anywhere in between.
-Not only are we at a lack of stabilization with this compensation, we are in a strategy that increases compression on the lumbar spine, which means the discs and other associated joints.
+Not only are we at a lack of stabilization with this compensation, but we are also in a strategy that increases compression on the lumbar spine, which means the discs and other associated joints.

 Everyone hears about how important the core is to a healthy back and function.
 How many of you knew the correct way to stabilize your core?
 Let’s try a test.
 Put one hand on your chest and one on your belly button.
 Take a big, deep breath in.
 What did you notice?
-Want to know ideal?
 Ideally, the top hand should not move at all and the bottom hand should be moving out with each deep breath in.
 Being able to create intra-abdominal pressure is the key.
-Being able to do this during functional movements takes stress and abuse off of the low back by relieving the compensating structures.
+Being able to do this during functional movements takes the stress and abuse off of the low back by relieving the compensating structures.